Symptoms

 Description

 Virtfs uses bind mounts to provide a jailed environment for cPanel users.
-These bind mounts allow them to have access to important binaries and other files but not be able to see other users on the system.
-Certain utilities will report these bind mounts using disk space, even though no disk space is used.
+These bind mounts allow them to have access to essential binaries and other files but not be able to see other users on the system.
+Certain utilities will report these bind mounts using disk space, even though they do not.

 Explanation

 We start with two files in /root/.
 One is 1 GB, and the other is 0 bytes.
-Note that the inode (the first number) is different for the files.
+Note that the inode (the first number) differs for the files.

 4242849 -rw-r--r-- 1 root root 1.0G Mar 29 01:16 file1.txt